syncfusion-content/windowsforms-docs/WindowsForms/Tools/Navigation-Package.md

 layout: post
 title: Navigation-Package
 description: navigation package
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## Navigation Package
+# Navigation Package

 Navigation package is a combination of controls designed to help navigation through various types of UI tasks, tools and more.
 The controls can be combined together to mimic popular user interface trends.
 Using Navigation package you can create toolboxes, categorized lists and view switchers.

 ![](Navigation-Package_images/Navigation-Package_img1.jpeg)
-{:.image }

 The following are the navigation controls that are primarily used for implementing command lists, where each command is represented by an image and / or text.